Tameness in generalized metric structures: -Abstract Elementary Classes

-\begin{remark} One might expect that a $R^+$-AEC would be an mAEC, and vice versa, and, in fact, the two notions differ only in one major respect: to reiterate a point from Example~\ref{vmetrstrexs}(2), interpretations of function and relation symbols in an $R^+$-AEC, or $\V$-AEC more generally, are taken to be nonexpanding.
+\begin{remark} Notice that $\Omega_\wedge$-AECs are simply AECs in the usual sense (see Example~\ref{vmetrstrexs}(1)).
+One might expect that an $[0,\infty]_+$-AEC would be an mAEC, and vice versa.
+In fact, they differ in two important respects: \begin{enumerate}\item The underlying spaces of a $[0,\infty]_+$-AEC, of course, have metrics that take values in $[0,\infty]$, rather than $[0,\infty)$. \item To reiterate a point from Example~\ref{vmetrstrexs}(2), the interpretations of function and relation symbols in an $[0,\infty]_+$-AEC, or $\V$-AEC more generally, are taken to be nonexpanding.
 In an mAEC, they are typically assumed only to be continuous, or uniformly continuous.
-In fact, there is considerable freedom here: the story that follows will not change one iota if we opt for one of these weaker options. \end{remark}
+As we have mentioned, there is considerable freedom here: the story that follows will not change one iota if we opt for one of these weaker options.\end{enumerate} \end{remark}

 \begin{definition}[$\ordencea$-embedding] Let $\C{K}$ be a (pseudo-)$\V$-AEC.
 A {\it $\ordencea$-embedding} (or {\it $\C{K}$-embedding}) is a function $f:M\to N$, $M,N\in \C{K}$, that is an $L(\C{K})$-embedding in the sense of Definition~\ref{embeddings} and such that $f[M]\ordencea N$. \end{definition}